Grissess/dtes/README.md

 world, and message sections), which allows the simple use of multiplicity should some events be more "likely" than others, especially if they may be used as fallbacks.

+# Help Wanted!

+If you have any comments or concerns, open an issue on the project's GitHub page.
+Or, better still, open a pull request!
+I don't bite _that_ much :)

+I know about these deficiences.
+That doesn't mean they shouldn't be discussed, but these would be great things to work on for anyone looking to whet their appetite.

+- The parser is not well-specified and rather finicky.
+Syntactic whitespace is _required_ in some places, and it's not always clear where.
+Colons are required in some positions, while forbidden in others, next to brace blocks, which looks inconsistent.
+While it is idempotent with its own output methods, it's definitely possible for human error when authoring new formats.
+  Additionally, errors are nonexistent; if the parse fails, you either get a partial (corrupted) world or the program hangs waiting for more input.
+As an added bonus, escapes mostly don't work, which makes it an arms race to figure out what characters are legal within a syntactic element.
+A more robust and better-supported format like JSON, which handles errors and escapes better, would be useful, but I want to generally keep this independent of system libraries.
+(If someone wants to _embed_ a parser, that's probably fine.)
+- The user interface isn't great.
+It's meant to write out strings, of course, but we might be able to do better.
+At the very least, it would be nice to "hint" downstream consumers of events about things like "character profile images" that they might be able to render and associate to characters.
+This is probably the biggest feature the web-based simulator still does better than this.
+- Although the custom syntax is a useful shorthand, there's still quite a bit of boilerplate.
+For example, it's idiomatic to choose an attribute like `dead` or `ko` to mean "removed from the game", which unfortunately means `!dead` or `!ko` has to be peppered in just about every `needs` spec.
+The flexibility is, of course, the _ability_ to refer to characters which have been otherwise removed from the game, but this is so overwhelmingly rare that it's hard to justify the cost.
+Similar cross-cutting concerns happen with relations that significantly affect whether or not characters antagonize each other (like the `allies` example).
+I don't want to complicate parsing much further, though; perhaps a preprocessor is a better choice.
+- The "world" file contains contributions from two separate personas.
+The "world author" largely defines the event pool and the semantic meanings of attributes, properties, and relations.
+The "tournament organizer" then adds their characters and wants to see it run.
+This is a pretty clear separation in some cases--the author is responsible for `events`, and the organizer for `players`--but not so in other cases.
+(In particular, who owns `pronouns`?
+  What if the author fails to foresee a case the organizer needs to describe a certain character?
+Such misuse would be pervasive in all their events.)
+  Additional strictness in parsing means some things _have_ to come in a certain order.
+For example, `relations` can't name players before those `players` are defined.
+Because of this, it's hard to just "concatenate" each other's contributions.
+- The C++ is not at all idiomatic.
+(I'm learning its modern incarnation while writing this.)
+Implementations in other languages are welcome, as is some clean-up and deduplication.
+I would still rather not pull in large dependencies, however.
+- The simulator is very, very flexible.
+I consider that a good thing, but it does mean potential users might need some guidance on using the tools given to them.
+The documentation is pretty lacking in that regard.

 # Copyright